 - Begin by logging in to your AVOXI Account.

-- Once you've successfully logged in, click the Numbers tab located on the left-hand navigation bar.
+- Once successfully logged in, click the Numbers tab on the left-hand navigation bar.

 - Then, select the phone number for which you wish to set up your Call Forwarding.

-Tips & Tricks: The phone number that you are forwarding calls from is usually your business phone line or any other primary contact phone number where you receive your incoming calls.
+- Tips & Tricks: You are forwarding calls from your business phone line or any other primary contact phone number where you receive incoming calls.